nlokeshiisc/lokeshn/content/home/talks.md

 headless: true

 # Order that this section appears on the page.
-weight: 70
+weight: 50

-title: 'Recent & Upcoming Talks'
+date_format: Jan 2006

+title: 'Talks'
 subtitle:

 content: